Lottie Mandana Nickerson

 • Marriage (2): Unknown

-• Fostered: Alice Maude Wright, 1917, Myra, ME.
+• Fostered: Alice Maude Wright, 1917, Myra, Northwest Hancock Territory, Hancock, Maine, United States.
 Alice was born to William J. Wright and Anna Larson on 5 May 1917 in Myra, ME.

 BATTLE OVER THIS DIVORCE